SecureIdentityAlliance/osia/src/doc/06 - components.rst

 Population Registry
 ===================

-The population registry component MUST implement the following interfaces:
+The population registry component MAY implement the following interfaces:

 .. include:: functional/_notification.rst